aidanb22/NBA-Analytics-SaaS/README.md

 ## **Features**
 - **Dynamic Dashboard**: Visualize advanced NBA statistics with customizable analytics tools.
-- **Subscription Payments**: Integrated with Stripe for seamless billing and subscription management.
+- **Subscription Payments**: Integrated with Stripe for practice with the framework; however the service is free for all!
 - **Efficient Backend**: Built with Django and Neon for fast and reliable data processing.
 - **Modern UI/UX**: Styled with TailwindCSS and Flowbite for an aesthetically pleasing experience.
 - **CI/CD Workflows**: Deployed using Docker on Railway with automated GitHub Actions pipelines.